 Programs and Services Overview

-DSC's mission: DSC supports people to live a rich and meaningful life.
+DSC's mission: DSC supports people in living a rich and meaningful life.

 Direct and indirect services provided through choice include prevention, intervention/treatment, habilitation/rehabilitation, and support/maintenance to Champaign and Ford county residents.

-DSC's core services continue to fulfill our mission "support people to live a rich and meaningful life."
+DSC's core services continue to fulfill our mission "support people in living a rich and meaningful life."
 These services include:

 Works to ensure that consumers’ needs are identified, assessed, planned for, and monitored through a person-centered approach.

 An Early Intervention program that offers assistance to families of infants and toddlers who are experiencing or are at risk for delays in development, or have identified special needs.

 Assists individuals in achieving greater levels of independence and self sufficiency through individualized instruction and support in community settings, vocational training sites, and center-based activities.